Article 11.6 - Zoning Compliance

 .1 Zoning Compliance

-a) A completed application form for a Zoning Permit shall be submitted by filing a copy of the application in the office of the appropriate Zoning Administrator.
+a.
+A completed application form for a Zoning Permit shall be submitted by filing a copy of the application in the office of the Zoning Administrator.

-1) the requested Permit is not within his jurisdiction according to the Permitted Uses; or,
+1) the The requested Permit is not within his jurisdiction according to the Permitted Uses; or

-3) if completed as proposed in the application, the development will not comply with one (1) or more requirements of this Ordinance (not including those requirements for which a variance has been granted); or
+3) if If completed as proposed in the application, the development will not comply with one (1) or more requirements of this ordinance (not including those requirements for which a variance has been granted); or

-5) if required under Article 14, no Traffic Impact Assessment has been approved by the Town
+4) if If required under Article 14, no Traffic Impact Assessment has been approved by the Town.

 .2 Site Plans; Adequate Public Facilities; and Traffic Impact Assessment

-a) Site plans shall be required from applicants prior to issuance of any Permit (building, zoning, special use permit, variance) if deemed necessary by the Zoning Administrator to determine zoning compliance.
-If required by Articles 13 or 14, an Adequate Public Facilities Determination of Adequacy and Traffic Impact Assessment shall be submitted with the residential or nonresidential site plan.
+a) Site plans shall be required from applicants prior to issuance of any permit (building, zoning, special use permit, variance) if deemed necessary by the Zoning Administrator to determine zoning compliance.
+If required by Article 14, a Traffic Impact Analysis shall be submitted with the residential or nonresidential site plan.

 b) Residential Site Plan Requirements.